NIEM/NIEM.github.io/niem-releases/5.0/index.md

 ---
-title: NIEM 5.0 Technical Architecture Changes
+title: NIEM 5.0 Release (Current)
-short: 5.0 Architecture Updates
+short: NIEM 5.0 (current)
-description: Highlights of the NIEM technical architecture from NIEM version 4.* to version 5.0.
+description: An overview of the NIEM 5.0 release.
 ---

+{:toc}
+- TOC

+## Architectural Changes

 The changes to the NIEM technical architecture from NIEM version 4.* to version 5.0 are highlighted below.

-### Specifications

 - The NIEM Naming and Design Rules has been updated from [NDR 4.0]({{site.data.links.ndr4}}) to [NDR 5.0]({{site.data.links.ndr5}})

-### Major Changes

 - Simplified folder layout [(#140)](https://github.com/NIEM/NIEM-Releases/issues/140)